Skip to content

 • Allows accounts to use their own API keys with external services.

-• api_key_ref points to an encrypted vault entry; keys are never stored directly in this table.
+• credentialsRef points to an encrypted vault entry; keys are never stored directly in this table.
+See 07 Security & Governance for the full vault model.

 14.4 account_llm_preference